OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 pointers as :term:`addresses <address>` or locations in memory.
 Programmers have more limited access with a reference, and so more limits on what they can do.
-Programmers cam only assign to a reference and compare two references for equality.
+Programmers can only assign to a reference and compare two references for equality.
 Other uses of a reference is done implicitly with no control from the programmer.